migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

 2024-08-20 Tue: Beginning to digitize the infographic, early promotion of HOD1 on X. Continuation of assets/a logo for HOD1.
 Sync with Li and the team on current progress.
+Protofire RPC update on X.

 2024-08-19 Mon: Sketch of infographic to promote HOD1 plus design of visual assets on Midjourney for the HOD1 promotion article.